houby-studio/lazyadmin/README.md

 * Github Desktop - Recommended for version control
 * Git - Recommended for version control
 * Docker desktop

+#### Contributing

+To be moved to CONTRIBUTING

+This project strictly follows code rules from [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers).
+If you want to contribute, please resolve all rule violations, otherwise the automated build will fail.

 #### Create Visual Studio project